datadup/datadup/README.md

-# This is the GitHub page for DataDUB
+## Welcome to DataDUB
-### 🔭 I’m currently working on a landingpage for my future repositories - you can take a look here: [Landingpage](datadup.github.io)
+### 🔭 I’m currently working on a landingpage for my future repositories
+- you can take a look here: [Landingpage](https://datadup.github.io)

 <!--
 **datadup/datadup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.